sumitsha8/INTERACTIVE-DATA-VISUALIZATION-PROJECT/README.md

 **Data visualizations based on below analytical questions**:

-1. Number of male and Females.
+1. Number of Male and Female diabetes patients in US?

-2. Patients from different Races.
+2. Diabetes Patients from different Races?

-3. Patients by different age groups.
+3. Diabetes Patients by different age groups?

-4. Medical Speciality.
+4. Patients attends by which medical specialist?

-5. Metformin in patients.
+5. Metformin found the diabetics patients?

-6. Repaglinide in Patients.
+6. Repaglinide percentage in patients?

-7. Insulin in Patients.
+7. Insulin found the diabetics patients?

-8. Changes in Patients.
+8. Improvement after treatment in patients?

-9. DiabetesMed
+9. Percentage of patient’s diabetes met after treatments?

-10. Patients by admission types.
+10. Patients by admission types?

-11. Readmitted.
+11. Patients who have NO chances to readmit?

 -------------------------------------------------------------------------------------------------------------------------------
 # Solutions